sqitchers/docker-sqitch/snowflake/README.md

 2. Download the [ODBC driver] 64-bit TGZ for Linux to this directory.
 Its name should match this pattern: `snowflake_linux_x8664_odbc-{VERSION}.tgz`.

-3. Build an image named `sqitch-snowsql` with this command, replacing `$ACCOUNT` with your organization's Snowflake account name:
+3. Build an image named `sqitch-snowsql` with this command from the root directory of this project, replacing `$ACCOUNT` with your organization's Snowflake account name:

+        env DIR=snowflake ./build --build-arg sf_account=$ACCOUNT

+    If the resulting image will be pushed to a private Docker registry, set the `$REGISTRY` environment variable:

-         docker build -t sqitch-snowflake --build-arg sf_account=$ACCOUNT .
+        env DIR=snowflake REGISTRY=registry.example.com/sqitch ./build --build-arg sf_account=$ACCOUNT

 [SnowSQL installer]: https://docs.snowflake.net/manuals/user-guide/snowsql-install-config.html
 [ODBC driver]: https://docs.snowflake.net/manuals/user-guide/odbc-download.html